Sign-Language-Translation-COMPSCI760/Sign_Language_Translation/README.md

 # Sign_Language_Translation

+NOTE: Before pip install tensorflow you need to have the right version of cuda etc installed on your machine.
+Installation instructions start at: https://www.tensorflow.org/install but before actually installing read the gpu setup page and install the software prereqs for Windows or Linux: https://www.tensorflow.org/install/gpu

 Required packages (use pip install):

 - opencv-python
 - tensorflow (you must have tensorflow >= 2.2)
 - tensorflow_hub

 NOTE downloding data from videos: